Checkride Prep 101: The Ultimate Guide for Pilots

 - Communicate: Keep the lines of communication open between you and your CFI.
 Ask for a thorough debrief of your flights to discuss strengths and weaknesses.
 On the checkride, repeat everything that you’re asked to do.
 Ask clarifying questions if you don’t understand.

 - If you’re taking your checkride someplace other than your home airport, try to fly to that location and surrounding practice areas as much as possible.
-Become very familiar with local procedures, taxiways and airport information.
+Become very familiar with local procedures, taxiways, and airport information.

 In addition to these tips, managing your stress is a big key to checkride preparation and success.
-Eat a healthy, brain-nourishing diet, get regular exercise, stay hydrated and practice stress-relieving techniques the week leading up to your checkride.
-Take regular study breaks and allow occasional down time to do something fun with family and friends.
+Eat a healthy, brain-nourishing diet, get regular exercise, stay hydrated, and practice stress-relieving techniques the week leading up to your checkride.
+Take regular study breaks and allow occasional downtime to do something fun with family and friends.
 Don’t cram most of your studying and organization into the night before the checkride.
 Getting a good night’s rest is far more beneficial than staying up reading through your notes.

 By Leslie Caubble, CFI/IGI